Onlineberatung/documentation/docs/backend/admin/userservice/userservice/AdminUserControllerApi.md

 <a name="getAgencyAdmins"></a>
 # **getAgencyAdmins**
-> AgencyAdminSearchResultDTO getAgencyAdmins(page, perPage, filter, sort)
+> AdminSearchResultDTO getAgencyAdmins(page, perPage, filter, sort)

 Returns the list of agency admins by filter query parameter.
 [Authorization: Role: user-admin]